AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-cj-market-data.md

 description: Learn to import CJ Affiliate (Commission Junction) data into [!DNL Commerce Intelligence].L Commerce Intelligence].
 exl-id: 1db83f34-15a1-4599-ab0a-65d527ccae01
 ---
-# Import `CJ Affiliate` data
+# Import [!DNL CJ Affiliate] data

-To import `CJ Affiliate` (Commission Junction) data into [!DNL Commerce Intelligence], simply follow the steps below and attach the resulting file to a support ticket.
+To import [!DNL CJ Affiliate (Commission Junction)] data into [!DNL Adobe Commerce Intelligence], simply follow the steps below and attach the resulting file to a [support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en).
 Adobe will set up the data table your account and allow you to continue uploading data independently.

-## Export `CJ Affiliate` Data
+## Export [!DNL CJ Affiliate] Data

-1. In your `CJ Affiliate` account, go to the `Reports` tab.
+1. In your [!DNL CJ Affiliate] account, go to the `Reports` tab.

 1. In the `Performance` tab, select `Report Options`.